QNilsson/Graphql/README.md

 })
 ```

-### At least 1 Mutation resolvers allowing users to delete an item
+### At least 1 Mutation resolvers allowing users to delete an item :white_check_mark:

 ```javascript
 //Mutation to Delete